KristjanESPERANTO/MMM-Buttons/README.md

 ### Prerequisites

-This module requires `gpiod` tools to be installed on your Raspberry Pi:
+This module uses `gpiod` tools for GPIO access, which is usually pre-installed on Raspberry Pi OS.
+If not, you can install it with:

 ```bash
 sudo apt install gpiod